kmhabib/sydummit-eksworkshop-2019/workshop-1/README.md

     </pre>
     </details>

     If your Dockerfile looks good, rename your file from "Dockerfile.draft" to "Dockerfile" and continue to the next step.
+(If you opened a new terminal window while waiting for the EKS ckuster to start, you may need to `cd sydummit-eksworkshop-2019/workshop-1/app/monolith-service` to run this command.)

     <pre>
     $ mv Dockerfile.draft Dockerfile